Genio Tools

 --gpio-download <download_gpio>

-To simulate pressing the power button (for 1 second), you can run the following command:
+To simulate pressing the power button (for 1 second), run the following command:

 genio-board power --gpio-power <power_gpio> \